 “I’ve been asked countless times if I was a Command Chief because they see me wear my wing shirt or wear my CCMSgt lapel pin.
 This opens the door to explain to them the story of Luke and the Air Force.
 My response is always that I was an “honorary” and how I became a part of a non-civilian culture that not too many folks have an opportunity to be part of unless they are family or friend of an airman.
 This has impacted me in several ways, some of which I’m too humble to explain.
 I can, however, express the fact that I’ve been “enlisted” as an airman vicariously through my host commander, CCMSgt Rory “Wicky” Wicks.
 An experience I will never forget.
 I was presented with the “Big Picture” of leading Airmen.”

-For the last three years, Joshua also participated in the Fiesta Bowl Parade as FCP members carry a U. S. Flag balloon the entire parade route.
-Also as an Honorary Commander alumnus, he is now a new member of the inaugural class of Blue Blazer Squadron.
+For the years leading up to his move back to Spokane, Joshua also participated in the Fiesta Bowl Parade as FCP members carry a U. S. Flag balloon the entire parade route.
+Also as an Honorary Commander alumnus, he is now a new member of the inaugural “alpha” class of Blue Blazer Squadron.

 The Blue Blazer Squadron (BBS) is an opportunity for honorary commander alumni to continue to support the men women and families at Luke AFB.
 The Blue Blazer Squadron is a group of 56 active former Honorary Commanders who have lived the mission at Luke through their experience on base and now want to continue to exercise their support by becoming a part of an exclusive FCP program.
 As a “Blue Blazer”, these individuals will be ambassadors and a visible representative of FCP to the community.